-Gas leak signs: A gas leak may have a distinctive, sulfur-like odor (but not always).
-Other signs may include a hissing, whistling or roaring sound; dirt blowing into the air from a hole in the ground; continuous bubbling in water; dead or dying vegetation (in an otherwise moist area) over or near a pipeline; an exposed pipeline after a fire, flood or other disaster; or a damaged connection to a gas appliance.
-4. From a safe location, call 911 and National Grid 1.
-Leave equipment; do NOT turn off engines or generators.
+or roaring sound; dirt blowing into the air from a hole in the ground; continuous bubbling in water; dead or dying vegetation (in an otherwise moist area) over or near a pipeline; an exposed pipeline after a fire, flood or other disaster; or a damaged connection to a gas appliance.
+1. Leave equipment; do NOT turn off engines or generators.
 Warn others and leave the area quickly.
-2. Do NOT use matches, lighters, cigarettes (including if you just nick the pipeline or damage its coating.
+2. Do NOT use matches, lighters, cigarettes, vape pens, the flow of gas.
+Leave the excavation open.